LittleTealeaf/ddo-build-planner/README.md

 # ddo-build-planner

-A Dungeons & Dragons Online Build Planner written in Rust.
+A Cross-Platform Dungeons & Dragons Online Build Planner written in Rust.

+The goal of this project is to make a ddo build planner that's blazingly fast, and runs on any system.
+Relatively high potential of a corredsponding website-based version in the future.

 ## Inspiration